deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg.md

 ## Advanced Section
 This section includes some more advanced topics and configurations.

+### Setting up a SOCKS proxy
+To make it easier to connect to your VMs you can set up an SOCKS proxy with AgentForwarding.
+As long as you have an open SOCKS connection to the jumphost you can directly connect to your VMs without the need to login to the jumphost each time.
+In the following example socat is used.
+Add the following lines to your **local ~/.ssh/config**:

+    # Access to the de.NBI jumphost
+    Host denbi-jumphost-01.bioquant.uni-heidelberg.de
+      # Use your Elixir login name
+      User ELIXIR_USERNAME
+      # Use your ssh key for agent forwarding
+      IdentityFile YOUR-KEY-FILE
+      # Open a SOCKS proxy locally to tunnel traffic into the cloud environment
+      DynamicForward localhost:7777
+      # Forward locally managed keys to the VMs which are behind the jumphosts
+      ForwardAgent yes
+      # Send a keep-alive packet to prevent the connection from terminating
+      ServerAliveInterval 120

+    # Access to de.NBI cloud floating IP network 172.16.72.0/22 via SOCKS Proxy
+    Host 172.16.7*
+      # Tunnel all requests through dynamic SOCKS proxy
+      ProxyCommand /usr/bin/socat - socks4:localhost:%h:%p,socksport=7777
+      # Use your ssh key for agent forwarding
+      IdentityFile YOUR-KEY-FILE
+      # Forward locally managed keys
+      ForwardAgent yes
+      # Send a keep-alive packet to prevent the connection from terminating
+      ServerAliveInterval 120

+Now you can connect to the jumphost the same way you usually do.
+As long as you have this connection open you can directly connect to one of your VMs from another terminal by specifying the username and ip address without the need to first connect to the jumphost:

+    ssh centos@172.16.7x.xxx

 ### Adding multiple SSH-Keys
 To access your VM you have to provide a public ssh-key.
 In the deployment step of your VM you can choose which public ssh-key you want to use for your